reema0814/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-09-v2.md

 ### Task 2: Configure an IoT Edge device to use the module

-In this task, you will configure the IoT edge device and also set the IoT Edge Module.
+In this task, you will configure the IoT edge device and set the IoT Edge Module.

 1. Navigate to your Azure IoT Hub resource.